maybebyte/anthesis/how-to-find-the-best-software-for-you.md

 been good heuristics (rules of thumb) to follow for me because many of them do seem to be correlated with code quality.

-Though if you have sufficient time, motivation, and skill, definitely read through the source code.
-It really is the best way to assess software quality.
+Though if you have sufficient time, motivation, and skill, reading through the source code is a good idea.

 ### How to review open source repositories